 Wisconsin was originally “Meskonsing,” which is the Native American name for the river (now called Wisconsin as well) that runs 430 miles through the state.
 The English eventually changed the spelling to “Wisconsin,” because that’s what the Indian word sounded like to them.
 “Recent scholarship has concluded that the word actually means, ‘this stream meanders through something red,’” according to WisconsinHistory.org and that the “something red” is Wisconsin’s sandstone bluffs (the Wisconsin Dells).

 Wyoming: A state of indecision

 Depending on who you talk to, the word Wyoming means either “large plains,” “mountains and valleys alternating,” “at the big river flat,” or “a large prairie place.”
 What is known for certain is that the name was proposed by Ohio Congressman James M. Ashley in 1865, although he later questioned his decision to support creating a congressional district out of the incredibly arid land.
 Wyoming became a territory in 1868 and a state in 1890.
-Next, don’t miss these 50 facts about the 50 states.
+If you can’t get enough of state history, don’t miss these 50 facts about the 50 states.